 Students who have an undergraduate grade point average of 2.5 or better, or who have an average between 2.3 and 2.5 with 2.7 or better in the last half of undergraduate work, may be granted conditional admission.

 Regular admission to the College of Education and Human Services is granted after successful completion of 12 hours of course work with a grade of B or better in each course.

 Persons who have a bachelors degree may enroll in nondegree status for graduate courses without being admitted to a graduate program.
 If you are accepted into degree status at a later date, a maximum of one-half (50 percent) of the graduate hours required for completion of degree requirements may consist of applicable graduate courses completed in nondegree status.

 Gregory R. Bernhardt (dean), education, counselor education

-Charles W. Ryan, educational leadership, counselor education
+Charles W. Ryan, higher education

-June A. Ovington (chair), educational leadership
+Scott Graham (chair), educational leadership/organizational leadership

 Program DescriptionEducational Leadership: Student Affairs in Higher Education - Administration

 The Student Affairs in Higher Education program was developed to provide education and training for individuals interested in careers in student services.
-The emphasis of this program is student affairs and development from an administrative perspective.
+The emphasis of this program is on student affairs and development from an administrative perspective.
 The primary mission of this program is to prepare students for leadership roles in higher education student affairs.
 Integrating theory and practice, maintaining strong interdisciplinary relationships, fostering high-quality research, and sponsoring activities that enhance the development of professionals are high priorities of the program.